Vision & History

 We are Visitors

 Fly Ranch and the surrounding region has a 15,000+ year history of stewardship.
-In the U.S. there are 574 federally recognized Indian Nations that once lived freely throughout the country.
+In the U.S. there are 574 federally recognized Indian Nations.
+As many as 18 million people once lived freely throughout the country.
 Northern Nevada Tribes include the Numu (Northern Paiute), Nuwu (Southern Paiute), and Newe (Western Shoshone).
-They were all negatively impacted by colonialism.
-The Numu recognize a transcendental power in nature called puha that could be found in plants, stones, water and elsewhere.
-As Pyramid Lake Paiute Tribal Council Member Maurice Eban explained: “Since time immemorial, we Indian People have had a respect for the land that we walk upon.
+The Numu recognize a transcendental power in nature called puha that can be in plants, stones, water, and elsewhere.
+Pyramid Lake Paiute Tribal Council Member Maurice Eban explained: “Since time immemorial, we Indian People have had a respect for the land that we walk upon.
 At no time has that caretaking responsibility changed.
 Indian People are still the rightful caretaker of this land.”
-Burns Paiute Indian Tribal Chairwoman Charlotte Rodrique put it directly: “We were here first.”
 This surfaces questions for us that feel important to continually consider.
-Our actions won’t fix long-term geopolitical conflicts that are generations old.
-What we can do is consider our actions in relation to land use, people, and ecology.
-We can work to be good future ancestors.
-Fly Ranch Stewards includes enrolled members of the Pyramid Lake Paiute Tribe, Fallon Paiute-Shoshone Tribe, Te-Maok Tribe of Western Shoshone, Yerington Paiute Tribe, Big Pine Paiute Tribe, Haliwa Saponi, Tule River Yokuts and Nüümü (Paiute) Nations, Citizen Potawatomi Nation, and the Navajo Nation.
+We work to embody civic responsibility, be good future ancestors, and revere and serve the land.
+Enrolled members of the Pyramid Lake Paiute Tribe, Fallon Paiute-Shoshone Tribe, Te-Maok Tribe of Western Shoshone, Yerington Paiute Tribe, Big Pine Paiute Tribe, Haliwa Saponi, Tule River Yokuts and Nüümü (Paiute) Nations, Citizen Potawatomi Nation, and the Navajo Nation have been involved with Fly Ranch, especially in LAGI.
 To learn more visit the Pyramid Lake Tribe Paiute Museum, read a book.
+The video below is about the Pyramid Paiute Tribe Museum Medicine Garden and Haba.
+Billie Jean Guerrero, the Museum Executive Director, explains how these projects were supported by volunteers and funding from Ripple from LAGI at Fly Ranch and Burners Without Borders.
+The garden and shade are well worth the stop on your way to Fly Ranch.
+It is visible from the road and accessible anytime.

-"It is our aim to treat these places as a platform from which to project our culture outward.
-We believe this platform can be made to function as a chambered heart, continually pumping new vitality into the body of a worldwide community…Anyone at any time can be a founder, and we invite you to join us."
+We do not intend to use these sites as a refuge or retreat from the world.
+Instead, it is our aim to treat these places as a platform from which to project our culture outward.
+We believe this platform can be made to function as a chambered heart, continually pumping new vitality into the body of a worldwide community.
+This vision is not based on the findings of consumer focus groups or the result demographic projections – it is an act of faith deriving from our deeply felt experience of Burning Man.
+People often approach me in the desert, asking if I ever thought that our event would grow to be so large.
+Lately I have learned to look about, taking in everything around me, and say I think this is a good start.
+Anyone at any time can be a founder, and we invite you to join us.

 Larry Harvey, “Giving to Fly Ranch: An Open Letter to Our Community", 2017.